open-data/opengov/html/modules/contrib/redis/README.md

-Redis allows to set a time-to-live at the key level, which frees us from handling the garbage collection at clear() calls; Unfortunately Drupal never explicitely clears single cached pages or blocks.
-If you didn't configure the "cache_lifetime" core variable, its value is "0" which means that temporary items never expire: in this specific case, we need to adopt a different behavior than leting Redis handling the TTL by itself; This is why we have three different implementations of the flush algorithm you can use:
+Redis allows to set a time-to-live at the key level, which frees us from handling the garbage collection at clear() calls; Unfortunately Drupal never explicitly clears single cached pages or blocks.
+If you didn't configure the "cache_lifetime" core variable, its value is "0" which means that temporary items never expire: in this specific case, we need to adopt a different behavior than letting Redis handling the TTL by itself; This is why we have three different implementations of the flush algorithm you can use:

  * 0: Never flush temporary: leave Redis handling the TTL; This mode is